Pratik-D-Dholakiya/COIT20246-Journal-Pratik-Dineshbhai-Dholakiya/week07.md

 The discussion covered wireless parameters such as SSID, BSSID, frequency band, channel, signal strength, authentication, encryption, WPS and Smart Connect.
 This helped explain the security and configuration implications of the observed settings.

-**Evidence:** Wi-Fi details and TP-Link configuration screenshots included in this document.

 ### AI Interaction 4 – Markdown Documentation